NISH-Original/wolfenstein_game_engine/README.md

 # Wolfenstein-Style 3D Game Engine

-This is a basic 3D game engine inpired by the original 'Wolfenstein 3D' game.
+This is a basic 3D game engine built from scratch, inpired by the original 'Wolfenstein 3D' game.
 It uses rasterization with raycasting to produce a 3D-looking scene on a two-dimensional screen.
+It is CPU-based and does not leverage OpenGL, rather manually calculates and assigns values to the pixel buffer with math.

 ## Features
 - Raycasting: Rendering a 3D environment using 2D grid-based maps.